 The purpose of this paper is to study historical changes in the effect that presence of parents-the narrowest kin-had for the survival prospects of children.
 In doing that, we will try to do justice to the suggestions given above.
 We will analyze data that cover changes in living arrangements of children born in the Netherlands between 1850 and 1922.
 We study not one single community but three (of the 11) Dutch provinces, each with its particular social and economic structure.
 We focus on a time period from the middle of the nineteenth century to WWII, a period in which the regions underwent radical changes in their economic, social, and family structure.
 The sample includes one large city, and four smaller cities and rural areas, clearly differing in levels of mortality.
-The dataset that we use allows for a child-centered perspective on the type, number, and characteristics of persons with which the child lived during the first stage of its life; the analysis is made on a day-by-day basis, and for different social classes.
+The dataset that we use allows for a childcentered perspective on the type, number, and characteristics of persons with which the child lived during the first stage of its life; the analysis is made on a day-by-day basis, and for different social classes.

-2 Explaining Effects of Parental Loss and Absence on Mortality of Children: The Role of Time, Social Class, Gender, and Age of the Child and health damage, or death, of a child is a statistical artifact (Martikainen and Valkonen 1996).
+2 Explaining Effects of Parental Loss and Absence on Mortality of Children: The Role of Time, Social Class, Gender, and Age of the Child

+A range of factors has been suggested to explain why unstable families and disruptive home environments can be damaging to children, both at the time they occur and later in life (Martin et al. 2005).
+In some cases, the association between loss of a parent and health damage, or death, of a child is a statistical artifact (Martikainen and Valkonen 1996).
 One might think of a common risky event shared by one parent and one or more children such as a vehicle accident, fire, or infectious disease (Over et al. 1992).
 Many such events lead to the death of the child during the same day as the parent or within days or weeks, and incorrectly create an impression of an effect of having lost a parent.
 Similarly, when a common unfavorable environment is shared by parents and children, both run a risk of early death.
 In other cases, however, the loss of a parent through death or divorce is a stressful life event that directly or indirectly may precipitate the onset of a disease.
 The absence of a parent could have consequences for the lives of the remaining spouse and his or her children that endanger the health of the children and increase their mortality risks.
 It is mainly in this domain that historical studies have located the origin of increased health risks of children that experience the loss or the continuous absence of one of their parents.